-Basically, this is the demographic the whole world has been waiting for: emotional, confident, big- spending Chinese consumers.
-They are also the demographic that is most similar to consumers in developed economies.
+Basically, young Chinese are the demographic the whole world has been waiting for: emotional, confident, big- spending Chinese consumers.
+They are also the demographic in China that is most similar to consumers in developed economies.

 Finally, it almost goes without saying that young consumers are a lot more wired.
-They are overwhelmingly online and 90% have mobile phones.
+They are overwhelmingly online and +90% have mobile phones.
+In fact, “online consumers” and “young consumers” are pretty much interchangeable terms.
 If you want to reach young Chinese consumers, you need a strategy for smartphones and the Internet.

 Thanks for reading.
 Jeff

 I write (and speak) about how rising Chinese consumers are disrupting global markets. (#ConsumerChina).
 This also includes work on: